 Full day tour to Kaunas

-M.K.
-Ciurlionis Picture Gallery preserves and exhibits the works of the famous Lithuanian artist, Mikalojus Konstantinas Ciurlionis, who painted and composed music at the turn of 20th century.
+M.K. Čiurlionis Picture Gallery preserves and exhibits the works of the famous Lithuanian artist, Mikalojus Konstantinas Čiurlionis, who painted and composed music at the turn of the 20th century.

-Devils’ Museum contains a collection of sculptures and carvings of devils collected by Lithuanian painter Antanas Zmuidzinavicius.
-His private collection gave start to the museum which now houses several thousand devil figurines both local and from all over the world.
+Devils' Museum contains a collection of sculptures and carvings of devils collected by Lithuanian painter Antanas Zmuidzinavicius.
+His private collection started the Museum, which now houses several thousand devil figurines - the local ones and brought from all over the world.